-Almost always, OCD has two main characteristics i.e. compulsions and intrusive thoughts.
+Almost always OCD has two main characteristics i.e. compulsions and intrusive thoughts.
 Compulsions are what they say on the tin: you have to do them.
-Intrusive thoughts are difficult too, not only because they are troublesome and uncompromising, but because at worst the sufferer may believe the thoughts represent the absolute truth.
-And let’s face it, the absolute truth is very difficult to escape from.
+Intrusive thoughts are difficult too, not only because they are troublesome and uncompromising, but because the sufferer may believe the thoughts represent the absolute truth.
+The absolute truth is very difficult to escape from.

 OCD, like all anxiety disorders, is inextricably linked with stress and high levels of tension.
-If the stress levels of the sufferer – physical, emotional and psychological – had been normal, then the chances are the disorder would not have emerged in the first place.
+If the stress levels of the sufferer – physical, emotional and psychological – had been normal in the first place, then the chances are the disorder would not have emerged.
 This may not be true in every case, but this is usually how things work.

-High stress levels arouse an area in the brain which has a single imperative i.e. to keep us safe.
-This system in the brain has at least three strings to its bow: anxiety and panic; phobias; and OCD.
+High stress levels energise an area in the brain which has a single imperative i.e. to keep us safe.
+This system can be split into three sections: anxiety and panic; phobias; and OCD.
 General anxiety and panic exists to spur the sufferer into action and to facilitate escape from danger.
 Phobias exist primarily to avoid danger.
 The sufferer is urged not to do this or that; not to be left alone; not to get into tight spaces etc. OCD exists purely as an action based safety measure.
 The sufferer is urged to act out compulsions in order to prevent bad things from happening.
 This can lead to a variety of rituals many of which make at least some logical sense.
-The thing to note here, is that the three elements mentioned above dovetail very neatly together with the common aim of managing danger.
+The thing to note here, is that the three elements mentioned above dovetail very neatly together with the common aim of keeping us safe.

-OCD is much better understood now and there are several therapeutic approaches which can help sufferers.
-Exposure and Response Prevention Therapy (ERPT), and Mindfulness based CBT are probably the best known.
+OCD is much better understood now and there are several approaches which can help sufferers.
+Medication, Exposure and Response Prevention Therapy (ERPT), and Mindfulness based CBT are probably the best known.
 However, what follows is a theoretical suggestion as to what might help with Response Prevention Therapy.
-What follows is something you might like to try to see if it helps.
+It is something you might like to try to see if it helps.
 However, it should not be seen as a tried and tested coping or recovery model.